 Sunrise and Paradise are the 2 main areas to visit within Mount Rainier National Park.
 Unfortunately, they can get quite crowded during peak season.
-To best avoid the crowds, you should try to visit popular trails in the middle of the week.
+To best avoid the crowds, you should try to visit the best hikes in Mt Rainier in the middle of the week.

 If you’re visiting on a weekend, consider exploring lesser-known areas of the park.
-The Mowitch Lake Entrance, for example, boasts similarly beguiling views with only a fraction of the crowds.
+The Mowich Lake Entrance, for example, boasts similarly beguiling views with only a fraction of the crowds.